MostafaMDZH/15Puzzle/README.md

 # 15Puzzle
-The 15 Puzzle Web Game
+The 15 puzzle web game created with pure html, css, and javascript.